FAQ Sheet – Admissions

 What if my son’s first language is not English?

 The tests are set in English and as such cannot be translated as part of the test is cognitive understanding of English it would not be possible to mark the tests to the same set of criteria.

 How do I apply for testing?

-Apply for testing using the common Poole/Bournemouth Grammar form available on the school website or from the school office.
+Apply for testing using the common Poole/Bournemouth Grammar form available on the school website.

 When is my son tested?